jacobxperez/rams/.github/CONTRIBUTING.md

 will often choose the wrong combination.
 Without limits, a designer may be overwhelmed by the array of components at his disposal.
-Houdini, polyfills, and other similar technologies are all attempts to bypass the limitations of CSS and JavaScript however, without the fundamental principles of design, their use becomes arbitrary.
+Houdini, polyfills, and other similar technologies are all attempts to bypass the limitations of CSS and JavaScript.
+However, without the fundamental principles of design, their use becomes arbitrary.
 The developer is trained to dominate his technology while the designer is forced to work within its limits.
 By limiting or restricting the choices, the designer is forced to choose the essential and because he has not